-The Centre for Coaching and International Academy for Professional Development Ltd (IAFPD) bespoke courses have been designed and developed specifically as continuing or initial professional development programmes (ie CPD or IPD) recognised by leading professional bodies.
+The Centre for Coaching and International Academy for Professional Development Ltd (IAFPD) bespoke courses and programmes have been designed and developed specifically as continuing or initial professional development programmes (ie CPD or IPD) recognised by leading professional bodies.
 Some courses lead to associate or full membership of professional bodies including the Institute for Leadership and Management and International Stress Management Association (UK).
 Successful completion of our Advanced Diploma in Coaching course can lead to accreditation with the Association for Coaching.
 Our IAFPD courses are not regulated by Office of Qualifications and Examinations Regulation (Ofqual) and do not provide university credits.

 WHO ARE THE PRIMARY & CERTIFICATE COURSES SUITABLE FOR?

 Generally the courses are suitable for coaches, trainers, managers, personnel staff, management consultants, psychologists, health and caring professionals who wish to learn more about coaching.
 However, participants also include those interested in a career change.
 It is important that potential delegates check that the course is suitable for their level of experience and qualifications.

 Students should attend over 90% of an individual course to satisfy the attendance requirements.
 If this is not possible then students are advised to apply when they can meet the criteria.